-This one year full-time master's course (or two years part-time) consists of 120 credits of taught modules, with a research project and a dissertation contributing 60 credits.
-This course offers unique components related to specialist skills in three pathways; plant, microbial or animal biotechnology.
+The course consists of 120 credits of taught modules, with a research project and a dissertation contributing 60 credits.
+This course offers unique components related to specialist skills in three pathways; plant, microbial or animal biotechnology:

 Plant Biotechnology pathway